Troubleshooting Cloudflare Issues

 If you receive a SpinupWP email informing you that we couldn’t renew your HTTPS certificate, it might be because your Cloudflare Firewall configuration is blocking Certbot requests.
 Certbot is the tool installed on your server which obtains certificates from Let’s Encrypt and auto-renews them.

-The other thing to check is whether you have a Firewall rule enabled which blocks bots.
-Click on Firewall -> Firewall Rules, and see if you have a rule enabled that may be blocking bots.
+The final thing to check is whether you have a Firewall rule enabled which blocks bots.
+Click on Security -> WAF, and see if you have a rule enabled that may be blocking bots.
 If you see a rule which has the “Block” action and a description that includes “Known Bots”, try disabling it from the toggle on the right-hand side of the rule.